deleeuwblue/deleeuwblog/_posts/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh.md

 image: https://raw.githubusercontent.com/deleeuwblue/deleeuwblog/main/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/city.jpg
 ---

-It's easy to use Watson NLP Library for embed to include AI into your applications.
-Watson NLP provides both pre-trained models, or your can use the python wrappers to train your own models, using a choice of algorithms, with the Watson Studio tool.
+It's easy to use Watson NLP Library for Embed to include AI into your applications.
+Watson NLP provides both pre-trained models, or your can use the python wrappers to train your own models with Watson Studio, using a choice of algorithms.
 In addition, KServe Modelmesh is a standard model inference platform on k8s.
 It is built for highly scalable use cases and supports both Watson NLP and existing third party model servers with standard ML/DL model formats.

-In many cases, the training data for a model might change over time, requiring retraining.
-In this blog I present a simple approach which combines automation in Watson Studio to build a new model, with KServe Modelmesh to seamlessly update the deployed NLP API.
+In many cases, the training data for a model might change over time, requiring model retraining.
+In this blog, I present a simple approach which combines automation in Watson Studio to build a new model, with KServe Modelmesh to seamlessly update the deployed NLP API.

-For initial context, read my blogs [introducing IBM Watson for Embed]({% post_url 2023-1-2-Introducing-IBM-Watson-for-Embed %}) and [Deploying IBM Watson NLP to Kubernetes using KServe Modelmesh]({% post_url 2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-Kubernetes %}).
+For initial context, read my blogs [Introducing IBM Watson for Embed]({% post_url 2023-1-2-Introducing-IBM-Watson-for-Embed %}) and [Deploying IBM Watson NLP to Kubernetes using KServe Modelmesh]({% post_url 2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-Kubernetes %}).

 ## Automation